santinic/unvibe/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/unvibe)
 ![PyPI - Version](https://img.shields.io/pypi/v/unvibe)

-[//]: # (The solution to Vibe Coding not scaling to large projects is just to write Unit-Tests, then use a tool to generate many implementations until if finds one that pass all the tests (check Unvibe on GitHub).
-Basically you vibe the tests, and Unvibe the code.)

 Unvibe quickly generates many alternative implementations for functions and classes you annotate with `@ai`, and re-runs your unit-tests until it finds a correct implementation.